 For any indication on how mandatory Principal Adverse Impact indicators are used, please refer to the Amundi ESG Regulatory Statement available at www.amundi.lu

 What investment strategy does this financial product follow?

-Objective: This financial product seeks to increase the value of your investment and to provide income over the recommended holding period.
+Objective: This financial product seeks to increase the value of your investment over the recommended holding period.